jaovitubr/mydata-filter-mysql/README.md

 }
 ```

-Transform a filter string to a Mysql query asynchronously
+Transform a filter query string into a MySQL ORDER BY clause query

 ```javascript
 import { ParseSync } from "mydata-filter";